yosephdev/GitHub-Profile/README.md

 ## Goals and Aspirations

-Aspiring to be a full-stack developer, I aim to craft cutting-edge e-commerce solutions.
-I'm also keen on contributing to open source projects and expanding my involvement in the open source community.
+Aspiring to be a full-stack developer, I aim to create impactful digital experiences that resonate with users and drive business success.

 ## Languages and Tools

 Here's a toolkit I wield to bring my projects to life:

-* HTML5
-* CSS3
-* JavaScript
-* React
-* GraphQL
-* Node.js
-* SQL
-* MySQL
-* MongoDB
-* Python
-* Git
-* GitHub
-* Terminal
+- Front-end: HTML5, CSS3, JavaScript, React
+- Back-end: Node.js, SQL, MySQL, MongoDB
-* Visual Studio Code
+- Other Tools: GraphQL, Python, Git, GitHub, Terminal, Visual Studio Code

 ## Selected Projects